 “I am grateful to teach in an environment that allows children the time and opportunity to explore their interests, tackle their challenges and develop a sense of mastery.
 As a teacher, and a mother, I believe that HMS is a wonderful place for children to grow into confident and competent individuals.”

-When at home, Ms. Blatnik enjoys digging in soil, art activities and home restoration projects with her husband, daughters, dog, multiple cats and chickens.
+When at home, Ms. Blatnik enjoys digging in the soil, art activities and home restoration projects with her husband, daughters, dog, multiple cats, and chickens.

 Children’s House Directress

 Jennifer worked at a Montessori school while completing her undergraduate degree and decided to continue her education by enrolling at the Ohio Montessori Training Institute in Cleveland, Ohio where she received her AMI Primary certification.
 Jennifer moved to Ohio after her training and joined Hudson Montessori School in 1997 after working for a year at another school in the area.
 Jennifer has worked as a course assistant for the Ohio Montessori Training Institute at courses in Cleveland and New York, and she gives workshops for teachers on material-making for the classroom.